 The main drawback to this card is that it does not have a rewards program.
 If rewards are a must-have for your credit cards, you will want to look elsewhere.

 Why We Love It: Like the HSBC Gold Mastercard, the Cash Rewards Mastercard has no annual fee and no foreign transaction fees.
 Unlike the Gold, you get cash back with the Cash Rewards card—which is rare for a card that has no fees.

-Cardholders receive 2% cash back on all purchases for the first six months that the account is open and 1.5% cash back on purchases after that.
+Cardholders receive unlimited 1.5% cash back on purchases after that.
 While 1.5% may not seem like much, it’s a higher rate of return than the usual 1% that cards with no annual fees usually offer.
 The Cash Rewards card offers a 10% anniversary loyalty bonus on all rewards that you earn for the year and has a special offer when you sign up: you can earn $150 cash back after spending $500 within the first three months.
 Rewards can be redeemed for travel, merchandise, and gift cards.
 There is an introductory 0% APR on balance transfers for the first 15 months that the account is open.
-The purchase APR is 13.99% to 23.99%, which is slightly higher than the Gold card but still competitive.
+The purchase APR is a variable 14.24%, 18.24% or 24.24% based on creditworthiness, which is slightly higher than the Gold card but still competitive.

 Like the HSBC Gold Mastercard, the Cash Rewards card comes with travel, purchase, price, and return protection for cardholders.
 It does have a higher interest rate, and the introductory 0% APR period isn’t as long, but if you’re more focused on being part of a rewards program, then this may be the card for you.